FreeRADIUS/wiki.freeradius.org/guide/eap-sim.md

 Smart card interfaces are remarkably well standardized.
 The PS/CS (Personal Computer/Smart Card) API is present on Windows by default and bundled OSX (as a framework).
 On Linux, PSCS lite can be installed to provide the API.

-This API should provide an abstraction over *all* PS/CS compatible devices.  eapol_test in fact, just links to a PS/CS library and calls a single initialisation function, for all Smart Card readers, on all operating systems.
+This API should provide an abstraction over *all* PS/CS compatible devices.  eapol_test in fact, just links to a PS/CS library and calls a single initialization function, for all Smart Card readers, on all operating systems.
 There's very little OS-specific boilerplate.

 In addition to a C interface, there's also ``psyscard``, which is a python wrapper around the PSCS API.
 Its used by the project osmocom utilities and would provide a good basis for building your own SIM utilities.